Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 - Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.
+- The Suns allow 111.6 points per game, sixth-ranked in the league.

-- Giving up 42.9 rebounds per game, the Suns are the 11th-ranked squad in the NBA.
+- The Suns concede 42.9 rebounds per contest, ranking 11th in the NBA.

-- Looking at assists, the Suns are ranked third in the league, giving up 23.4 per contest.
+- Looking at assists, the Suns are ranked third in the league, giving up 23.4 per game.

-- The Suns give up 11.4 made 3-pointers per contest, third-ranked in the NBA.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.

 Jamal Murray vs. the Suns